-Child Head Support Video
+Child Head Support Explained

 There are a variety of head supports for car seats available outside of ones that come from the manufacturer.
 If you pick one out, always give your manufacturer a call to make sure it’ll work with your seat.

-Always be extra careful when choosing a head support for your infant or baby.
+Always be extra careful when choosing head support for your infant or baby.
 Never pick one that pushes your child’s head to their chest, as they won’t be able to breathe properly.
 Also, avoid ones that could fall behind their head and push their head forward.

-The best head support for car seats have room for your baby’s head to lay comfortably to the side.
+The best head support for car seats has room for your baby’s head to lay comfortably to the side.
 These would be flat enough for your child to move their head, but also prevent excessive wobbling.

-A head support is only necessary when your child’s head excessively wobbles.
+Head support is only necessary when your child’s head excessively wobbles.
 You may also get one if you feel that your child needs a soft place to lay their head.
 Head support for car seats is not necessary otherwise.

 Keep in mind that head supports do not add protection against a crash.
 Many parents believe this and order very fluffy head supports that put their children at risk.
 These head supports can interfere with the way the car seat works if they are unapproved by the manufacturer.

-Your car seat is designed to protect the baby’s head, and has internal components that prevent injury.
+Your car seat is designed to protect the baby’s head and has internal components that prevent injury.
 The head support is only there for support, not added protection.